sfr0xyz/obsidian-bitcoin-block-stamp/README.md

 2. Select **Install** and after successful installation select **Enable**.

-3. You should now see _Bitcoin Block Stamp_ under _Community plugins_ in your Settings view.
+3. You should now see _Bitcoin Block Stamp_ under _Community plugins_ in your settings.

 ### Manually

 1. Download the release files from the [latest release](https://github.com/sfr0xyz/obsidian-bitcoin-block-stamp/releases/latest).

-2. Go to the plugins section in your vault directory `<VAULT_DIRECTORY>/.obsidian/plugins/`.
+2. Go to the plugins subdirectory in your vault directory `<VAULT_DIRECTORY>/.obsidian/plugins/`.

-3. Create a new folder called "bitcoin-block-stamp" and copy and paste the the downloaded `main.js`, `styles.css`, and `manifest.json` files into it.
+3. Create a new directory called "bitcoin-block-stamp" and copy and paste the the downloaded `main.js`, `styles.css`, and `manifest.json` files into it.

 You should now have the files `main.js`, `styles.css`, and `manifest.json` in your vault at `<VAULT_DIRECTORY>/.obsidian/plugins/bitcoin-block-stamp/`.